PennyLaneAI/pennylane/doc/code/qml_hf.rst

 .. warning::

-    The ``qml.hf`` subpackage is deprecated and will be removed in an upcoming release.
-    Please use :mod:`.qchem` to perform differentiable Hartree-Fock calculations.
+    The ``hf`` subpackage is deprecated and will be removed in an upcoming release.
+Please use the :mod:`~pennylane.qchem` module to perform differentiable Hartree-Fock calculations.

 .. rubric:: Modules